-It’s not too late to book a trip and go on that coveted vacation at half the regular price.
+It’s not too late to book a trip and go on that coveted vacation at a reduced price.
 Browse the Gray Line Alaska Web Specials, and let your imagination run wild as you picture yourself on board a glass-domed rail car cruising through the Alaska wilderness as glistening lakes and glaciated peaks take the place of highways and city congestion.
 Follow that up with a meal of fresh salmon or halibut and accompanied by a refreshing local brew and an enchanting late-night sunset for dessert.
 Does this sound like something you might enjoy?

 Late August and early September are the perfect time of year for Denali tours.
 Take the train from Anchorage to Denali National Park and Preserve.
-The park is best known as the home of Mount McKinley – the tallest peak in North America.
+The park is best known as the home of Denali – the tallest peak in North America.
 Less well known is the brilliance of its fall season.
 By now the mosquito population has substantially dwindled, and the leaves and tundra are about to turn a vibrant palette of reds, yellows, oranges and purples.

-The Anchorage to Mt.
-McKinley rail tours leave from Anchorage and travel through the Matanuska-Susitna Valley before stopping in the town of Talkeetna for the night.
+The Anchorage to McKinley rail tours leave from Anchorage and travel through the Matanuska-Susitna Valley before stopping in the town of Talkeetna for the night.
 Talkeetna is situated at the junction of three rivers – Talkeetna, Chulitna, and Susitna – and serves up the feeling of old Alaska with an eclectic, artistic atmosphere.

 Back to Blog